Skip to content

 Removed ember generate translation

-This command has been removed, because the blueprints only addressed the simple case of a single translation file per locale (always *.yaml), not the more realistic case of multiple files per locale (possibly with nested folders).
+This command has been removed, because the blueprints only addressed the simple case of 1 translation file per locale (no support for JSON).
+In reality, a production app may have multiple files per locale.
 The blueprints also required installing a dependency.

 How translation files are created will be left up to the end-developers.